Ib01/MediaBeaver/README.md

 * Add Media Service Selectors.
 These will Use TVDB, TMDB and Open subtitles services to select files for movement and to populate variables used in the destination path.

+* Need to provide more flexibility in how variables / file tokens are modified before being added to the path for eg in the file "game of thrones s1e2.mkv" we may extract the season as "1".
+We may want to further pad the data with 0's on the left. something like fileBots method of chaining methods to variables like: {{name}}.Trim().Pad(0) etc could work?

+* would be nice to find a way to title case titles (i.e not just capitalise the first letter of each word but to not capitalise words like 'a' or 'it' etc)

 * add move history to the db

 * and undo move capability